gasolin/lingascript/README.md

 **This project is in early alpha stage, please use it at your own risk**

-LingaScript is a multilingal programming language, which support write code with non-English languages (currently support Traditional and Simplified Chinese).
+LingaScript is a multilingal programming language, which support write code with non-English languages.

 LingaScript is derived from Typescript and Javascript.
-With LingaScript you can any environment that works for Javascript.
+LingaScript can be compiled to Javascript and be used across the Javascript ecosystem.

+Non-english programming adventurers can easily add your local language, work together to improve the same core, and get benifit for the shared programming tools with better local language support.

+## Support Languages

+- Simplified Chinese (cn)

+Plan to support:

+- Traditional Chinese (tw)

 ## Usage